swseighman/Spring-GraalVM-REST-Example/README.md

 ### Building a PGO Executable

-You can optimize this native executable even more for additional performance gain and higher throughput by applying Profile-Guided Optimizations (PGO).
+You can optimize this native executable even more with additional performance gains and higher throughput by applying Profile-Guided Optimizations (PGO).

-With PGO you can collect the profiling data in advance and then feed it to the `native-image` tool, which will use this information to optimize the performance of the resulting binary.
+With PGO you can collect profiling data in advance and then use the `native-image` tool once again, which uses this information to optimize the performance of the resulting executable.

->**NOTE:** PGO is available with GraalVM Enterprise Edition only.
+>**NOTE:** PGO is available with Oracle GraalVM only.

 First, we'll build an instrumented native executable using the following command:
 ```